Before diving in, could we collectively take a moment to appreciate the natural beauty that is the world-famous Blue Lagoon Jamaica? No filter / edit.

 Truly awesome.
 So, here’s what you should know about this natural beauty

-Things to Know about Blue Lagoon, Jamaica
+What to Know about Blue Lagoon, Jamaica

 - Entry to the lagoon is free.
 You don’t have to accept directions from any of the residents you’ll likely come across on the way to the lagoon.
 It’s been said that a small fee may be requested on entry, but no such standard fee exists.
 The only fees that should be incurred are from service and product payments on location.